"Dynamite in the Wilderness"

 -------------------------------

-At first the blast didn’t seem to have made a difference.
+But at first the dynamite didn’t seem to have made a difference.
 My heart sank.
 And then ever so slowly, we saw debris floating past the curve in the rapid.
 Certainly not enough to make a difference.
-But then the debris kept flowing, and then small logs followed.
-Our group kept urging them on.
+But as the debris kept flowing, small logs appeared.
 “Come on, come on, you can do it!” some of us urged excitedly.
-It was working.
-The logs were getting bigger.
+It seemed to be working.
+The logs were getting larger and moving faster.

 We were home free.
 And we owed it all to toe-nail painting.